Page 20 - Microelectronics and Semiconductor Materials at TU Dresden

 Semiconductor technology forms the basis for all The required means for fundamental research in this

-became the center of the European semiconductor still rather expensive, as a cleanroom infrastructure is
+became the center of the European semiconductor is still rather expensive, as cleanroom infrastructure is

 industry after 1990.
 This technology therefore show- usually necessary for complete process chains involving